Mariusz Sowiński: Punishment

 Sowiński is serving a sentence in the Rzeszów-Załęże Criminal Facility, in a one-person cell in the therapeutic ward.
 He repeatedly sued in court during the sanction: against the father of one of his victims, who attacked him with an axe when he was led to the courtroom, from whom he demanded PLN 13,000 for "moral damage and losses"; against two policemen who escorted him - demanded PLN 80,000 for "not providing him with adequate protection", and PLN 360 for "damaged clothing".
 In another case, against the District Prosecutor of Zamość, he demanded PLN 500,000 in compensation for "the prosecutor being rude and did not allow him to get acquainted with the case file".
 Sowiński brought his last action in 2010 against Radio Lublin.
-For using the term "vampire", he demanded compensation from the radio in the amount of PLN 500,000.
+For using the term "vampire", he demanded compensation from the radio for PLN 500,000.
 All actions brought by Sowiński were validly dismissed.

 While serving the penalty, he completed a journeyman's course in the profession of a basket-maker.

 Since 2004, he has consistently sought a pardon from successive presidents of Poland: Aleksander Kwaśniewski, Lech Kaczyński, and more recently (in 2011) - Bronisław Komorowski.
 So far, all the requests, due to the negative criminological prognosis (progressive progression of sexual dysfunction) have been treated negatively at the judicial stage, and thus left without further progress.

-Mariusz Sowiński will be apply for conditional early release in early 2047, at the age of 71.
+Mariusz Sowiński will be able to apply for conditional early release in early 2047, at the age of 71.